Pros and Cons of Great RoomsNovember 19, 2020

 With a great room the physical, and artificial, separations between guests disappear while entertaining.
 Groupings can occur much more naturally and people can socialize with ease across a wide space.

 They won’t need to awkwardly maneuver around other guests either.
-There are many layout ideas for your great room and choosing the right one can make a big difference in your great room.
+There are many great room layout ideas and choosing the right one can make a big difference in your great room.

 3. A Great Room Helps Create More Family Time